-Inc is an abbreviation for INCORPORATED.
-It is a company’s legal business structure.
+Inc. is an abbreviation for incorporated.
+It’s a business entity type that is a separate legal entity from its owners and can sell shares.
 Read below to learn more.

 Corp formation starts at $0 + state fees and only takes 5-10 minutes